 Levinson teamed up with peak performance consultant, Peter Greider, to write Following Through: A Revolutionary New Model For Finishing Whatever You Start.
 This critically-acclaimed book is based on Levinson's groundbreaking discovery about the paradoxical way the mind treats good intentions.

-The MotivAider is an ingeniously simple electronic device that enables people of all ages to quickly, easily and privately change their own habits.
+The MotivAider is an ingeniously simple electronic device that enables people of all ages to quickly, easily and privately change their own behavior and habits.
 It works by automatically keeping the user's mind focused on making virtually any desired change in behavior.
-Designed from scratch to radically improve the mind's ability to consistently transform knowledge and good intentions into tangible life-improving action, the MotivAider attacks the root cause of most self-improvement failures.
+Designed from scratch to improve the mind's ability to consistently transform knowledge and good intentions into tangible life-improving action, the MotivAider attacks the root cause of many self-improvement failures.

 I believe that the self-improvement industry does people a great disservice by cultivating and reinforcing wishful thinking.
 The industry largely ignores an inconvenient truth that makes much of what they sell virtually useless to consumers.
 The industry - frankly, with the unwitting cooperation of consumers - ignores the overwhelming evidence that even the most hightly motivated people who load up on expert advice and head optimistically for success often get lousy results.
 We fail not because the advice we get is bad.
 We fail because we don't follow through!
 We fail to consistently transform the knowledge and good intentions we have into the tangible day-in, day-out actions that lasting improvements require.